-IT asset management (ITAM) best practices, along with the technologies that support them have evolved and dramatically improved since its early days.
+IT asset management (ITAM) best practices, along with the technologies that support them have evolved and dramatically improved since ITAM's early days.
 It’s now relatively easy for IT assets to be efficiently managed throughout the IT asset lifecycle.
-So why aren’t more organizations using ITAM to improve their overall IT service management (ITSM) today?
+So why aren’t more organizations using ITAM to improve their IT service desk and overall IT service management (ITSM) operations and outcomes today?

-ITSM and ITAM are really like two peas in the same pod.
-After all, both ITSM and ITAM are IT management disciplines that work in tandem and have been shown to significantly help IT organizations to:
+ITSM and ITAM should be thought of as like two peas in the same pod.
+They’re both IT management disciplines that work best in tandem to significantly help IT organizations to

 IT issues can relate to a number of things across the IT service delivery spectrum.
-And yet when issues relate to hardware and software, the ability to understand more about devices or the applications used on devices (through asset data availability) can truly help a service desk/help desk agent to quickly understand the root cause of issues.
+So, when issues relate to hardware and software, the ability to understand more about devices or the applications used on devices can truly help a service desk agent to quickly understand the root causes.
 For instance, conflicts between certain applications or the implementation of unauthorized software that causes operational issues can be clearly noticed and swiftly rectified.

-When an end user requests something new, it’s helpful and vital to understand what assets they already have.
-This could be related to the possibility of overprovisioning and overspending on multiple devices or software that duplicates something already installed.
-Also, the incompatibility with software that won’t work on a particular OS or with another installed application can be noticed and resolved as well as whether there’s software that is better and commonly used by the end-user’s peers to fulfill their need.
+When an end user requests something new, it’s helpful and important to understand the assets they already have.
+This could be related to the possibility of overprovisioning and overspending but also incompatibility – where new software won’t work on a particular OS or with another installed application.

-When a problem like an issue affecting multiple parties is identified, the asset data allows both the service desk and/or problem management staff to quickly understand how many devices, people, and services could be affected.
-In this useful way, ITAM opens a channel of communication to potentially impacted personnel, perhaps with a workaround, plus the ability to prioritize problem management activity accordingly – based on business impact and urgency.
+When a problem such as an issue affecting multiple parties is identified, the asset data allows both the service desk and/or problem management staff to quickly understand how many devices, people, and services could be affected.
+ITAM opens a channel of communication to potentially impacted personnel, perhaps with a workaround, plus the ability to prioritize problem management activity accordingly – based on business impact and urgency.

-While change management is not officially a service desk responsibility, other than the use of approved change models, you can’t escape the service desk’s reliance on the effectiveness of the process.
-And so having better asset and configuration data will not only help with a better understanding of the scope, risks, and potential impact of proposed changes, it also helps to protect the service desk (and the business) from the adverse effects of change-related issues.
+While change management (or change control if you’ve moved on to ITIL 4) is likely not to be a service desk responsibility, other than the use of approved change models, you can’t escape the service desk’s reliance on the effectiveness of it.
+Here, having better asset and configuration data not only helps with a better understanding of the scope, risks, and potential impact of proposed changes, it also helps to protect the service desk (and the business) from the adverse effects of change-related issues.

-With the quarterly or annual actioning of PC and laptop replacement cycles, the service desk is able to understand, and plan for, not only the assets being refreshed but the potential impact of updated applications on service desk volumes.
-Ranging from OS upgrades, standard off-the-shelf software, to niche applications used by only a small number of end users – each of which will result in an increased level of calls for help.
-With ITAM, you'll be on top of it all!
+With the quarterly or annual actioning of PC and laptop replacement cycles, when your service desk has ITAM data it’s able to better understand, and plan for, not only the assets being refreshed but the potential impact of updated applications on service desk volumes.
+Ranging from OS upgrades, standard off-the-shelf software, to niche applications used by only a small number of end users – each of which will potentially result in an increased level of help requests.